 You have your bucket list, now what?

 If you have all your dreams and ideas on your bucket list, it’s time to act on them.
-No point to just make it and put it aside.
+No point in just making it and putting it aside.

 You can always add due dates to the items on your list.
 It could be a great motivation to check off and to keep following your dreams.